blackhatethicalhacking/TerminatorZ/README.md

 # Expansion

-• Fell free to expand more Pocs, and integrate it, the idea is speed, and sending 1 curl, send a push!
+• Feel free to expand more Pocs, and integrate it, the idea is speed, and sending 1 curl, send a push!

 # Requirements: